mle86/csv-parser/README.md

 and to change unusual separator characters in existing CSV files to the standard comma.

 This mode will remove all NUL bytes from the input.

+<a name="fixed-width-input-mode"></a>

+# Fixed-Width Input Mode

+In **--fixed-width** input mode the program reads non-CSV flat files according to command-line column definitions.
+Every input line is assumed to span exactly one record (option **-b** has no effect in this input mode), there are no field quoting characters
+(option **-q** has no effect), and field separators are not needed
+(option **-d** has no effect).

+This mode uses position indexes which represent bytes.
+Using any multibyte encoding, such as UTF-8, can cause significant indexing problems.
+Indexing starts at 1 (one).

+This mode requires the definition of at least one column on the command line like this:

+<pre><code>  <i>colname</i> <i>startpos</i>[-<i>endpos</i>] ...
+</code></pre>

+A missing _endpos_
+means that the column ends directly before the following column definition, or at the line's end if there is no following definition.
+Single-byte columns
+can be defined by setting _endpos_ to the same value as _startpos_.

+For example,
+the invocation
+“**csv --fixed-width XA&nbsp;1-2 XB&nbsp;4-4&nbsp;XC&nbsp;5 XD&nbsp;12**”
+will read
+each line's first and second byte as column “XA”;
+the fourth byte will be named “XB”;
+the fifth to eleventh byte will be named “XC”;
+and the twelfth byte and everything after it until the line end will be column “XD”.
+The line's third byte will be ignored.

 <a name="pretty-printing"></a>